amatsukixgithub/amatsukixgithub.github.io/index.md

 # Work

+* Research, manual creation and sales of school management system (2018)
+* Screen design and mock creation of restaurant system (2018)
-* Development, operation and maintenance of EC sites(2018, 2019)
+* Development and maintenance of EC site (2018, 2019)
 * New employee training(2019)

 # Portfolio